rancherlabs/dep-fetch/docs/spec.md

 Flow:
 1. Resolve version (cache "latest" for 24h; pinned versions skip the cache)
-2. Check if `bin_dir/{name}` already matches desired version via sidecar — skip if so
+2. Check receipt in `.dep-fetch/` — skip if version matches and binary checksum is intact
 3. Download `{binary_template}` asset from the GitHub release
 4. Download `{checksum_template}` asset from the same release
-5. Verify SHA-256 of downloaded binary against the checksum file entry
+5. Verify SHA-256 of downloaded asset against the checksum file entry
-6. Move binary to `bin_dir/{name}`, set executable bit; write sidecar
+6. Extract binary if `release.extract` is set (archive assets); decompress if `.gz`
-7. Clean up checksum file
+7. Move binary to `bin_dir/{name}`, set executable bit; write receipt to `.dep-fetch/`

 ### `pinned`